 I’ve written before about how much I value Sure Start Centres.
 Last week, the twins and I joined a friend and her daughter at our local one for a session we hadn’t been to before: Mucky Bears.
 The art activity for the week was marble painting.

-I love how children learn through messy play; it helps them develop their creativity and imagination with a wide variety of objects, textures and materials.
-If I’m honest, I also love them doing the messiest of messy play somewhere where I don’t have to clean it up on my own.
+I love how children learn through messy play.
+It helps them develop their creativity and imagination with a wide variety of objects, textures and materials.
+If I’m honest, I also love them doing the messiest of messy play somewhere other than our house.

-This particular week there was water play with various floats, coloured shaving foam piles to squidge hands into and make patterns with, a model farm complete with hay and construction toys with dried pasta and rice to make a massive mess with.
+This particular week there was water play with various floats, coloured shaving foam piles to squidge hands into and make patterns with and a model farm complete with hay and construction toys.
 They played with it all.
 However, the thing that really captured them was the painting with marbles.

-It was referred to as ‘marbling’, but it wasn’t the marbling that I’d done as a kid where you put inks onto water, which has washing up liquid in it, and then put a piece of paper on top to get a print.
-This was literally dunking and coating marbles in a choice of two paint colours, using a spoon to drop them into a tray, which they lined with coloured sugar paper, and then rolling them around the tray.
-The girls did a picture each independently, they did a joint one where they took it in turns at doing a layer, they did a joint one where they both did everything at the same time.
-They were fascinated by how different each one looked and especially fascinated by how they got lots of different greens from just their blue and yellow paints.
+It was referred to as ‘marbling’.
+However, it wasn’t the marbling I’d done as a kid where you put inks onto water, which has washing up liquid in it, and then put a piece of paper on top to get a print.
+This was literally dunking and coating marbles in a choice of two paint colours, using a spoon to drop them into a tray lined with coloured sugar paper, and then rolling them around the tray.
+The girls did a picture each independently, a joint one where they took it in turns at doing a layer and a joint one where they both did everything at the same time.
+They were fascinated by how different each one looked.
+They were especially fascinated by how they got lots of different greens from just their blue and yellow paints.